- 1. Complicated purchase process

 15. You don’t offer multiple contact methods

 A confident customer is a satisfied customer.
-Allowing your audience to connect with you in multiple ways will dispel doubts about your brand.
+Allow your audience to connect with you in multiple ways, such as live chat, email, or a solid business phone system.
+This will dispel doubts about your brand.
 This is especially useful if one of the possible methods fails.
 For example, customers can still contact you via email when a server goes down and online chat stops working for a while.

 Sometimes it is difficult for customers to find their way around the online store and the documentation.
-It certainly sometimes helps if they have the opportunity to ask the store questions.
+It certainly sometimes helps if they have the opportunity to reach customer service and ask questions.
 Constant communication and mutual feedback will also help you improve the quality of service.